urnest/urnest/README.md

     other C++ source code handling tools
       status: usable but room for improvement (see hcp/TODO)

--   omnicxy is progress towards a CORBA C++ language mapping that uses standard C++ classes like string, vector
+-   omnicxy is progress towards a modern CORBA C++ language mapping (alternative to OMG C++ language mapping) that uses standard C++ classes like string, vector.
+Fully documented in omnicxy/README.txt with examples referenced.
-    status: omniORB implementation early days (see omnicxy/TODO)
+      status: usable, still some stuff unimplemented (see omncxy/TODO.txt) currently omniORB linux only

 -   xo is my notes on how I would re-write odin so that I could understand how it works and therefor fix and improve it :-)